venera-app/venera/doc/import_comic.md

 ## Comic Directory

-A directory considered as a comic directory only if it follows the following two types of structure:
+A directory considered as a comic directory only if it follows one of the following two types of structure:

-The file name can be anything, but the extension must be a valid image extension.

-The page order is determined by the file name.
-App will sort the files by name and display them in that order.

-Cover image is optional.
-If there is a file named `cover.[ext]` in the directory, it will be considered as the cover image.
-Otherwise, the first image will be considered as the cover image.

-### Without Chapter
+**Without Chapter**

 ```
 comic_directory